henck/mapbox-ext/publish.md

 # How to publish

-1. Optionally clean /dist directory first
+1. Clean /dist directory first!

 2. Build TS